Special Interest Groups

 All SIGs must operate in accordance with general policies approved by the board of directors.
 A collective calendar of SIG Chair activities is available.

 APS encourages the formation of new SIGs.
-Groups of 25 or more APS members may apply to establish a new SIG.
-The prospective group must create a letter of application, which will be reviewed by the APS Board of Directors.
+Any group of twenty-five or more APS members may apply for the formation of a Special Interest Group.
+The letter of application must include:

-- the description of the proposed activity and scientific focus
+- a description of the proposed activities and scientific focus

-- the names and signatures of each founding member.
+- the names and signatures of the 25 founding members on the petition form